Averagenormaljoe/NST-Final-Project/readMe.md

 1. Python 3.11 Download and install from python.org.
 This can be verify with 'python --version'.
 [Python Official Website](https://www.python.org/)
 2. pip (Python package manager), which comes with Python 3.11.
 This can be verify with 'pip --version'.
+   'pip' can also be upgrade with the 'pip install --upgrade pip' command.
 3. run 'pip install virtualenv' in a terminal to install the 'virtualenv' library to able to create a virtual environment.
 4. Running this in an IDE (VScode or PyCharm) or JupyterLabs is the recommended option for running these notebooks.